1. What is Scoliosis?

 Opinions vary among surgeons, but most release people back to sports and other activities by one year after surgery.

 While everybody heals differently, incisions tend to fade and become less noticeable over time.
-The goal is for it to heal as a flat, thin line that is the same color as your skin.
-Please ask your surgeon this question.
+The goal is for it to heal as a flat, thin line that is the same color as your skin, but your surgeon will have to help you determine the answer to this question.

 21. If I have metal in my back, will it set off alarms in the airport?

-22. Will I need to have more surgery later on?
+22. Will I need to have more surgeries later on?

-Subsequent surgeries are unlikely, but it is important to keep your follow up visits with your surgeon for at least two to five years to make sure your spine heals properly.
+Subsequent surgeries are unlikely, but it is important to keep your post-surgery follow-up visits with your surgeon for at least two to five years to make sure your spine heals properly.

 23. What if I decide not to have the surgery?

-We recommend that you discuss this with the surgeon.
-Knowing risks and benefits of not having surgery, as well as the risks and benefits of having surgery, will be important as you make decisions.
+This is a very good question, but we recommend that you discuss this with your own surgeon.
+Knowing the risks and benefits of not having surgery, as well as the risks and benefits of having surgery, will be important as you make decisions about your future.

 24. Are my children going to have scoliosis?